Priyanshu19Mishra/Current-State-Detection-Using-Transformer/README.md

 Transformers are well known for thier workings with the long sequential textual data due to their remembering capacities.
 Looking to this promising approach of the transformers, it has been in used in place of GRU.

+This approach using transformer, works on the same classes/ labels as GRU worked on.